 Korla sells original and evocative printed interiors textiles and home accessories.
-The textile and design house was created in 2011 and now has offices in London and Singpaore, distribution agents in Ireland, America and Germany.
-Leveraging on Jane Bonsor's successful design career and former fashion line Pocket Venus and Ted Utoft's marketing and brand consulting tenure, Korla was formed to offer a new aesthetic of high design at an approachable price.
-The Anglo-American pair finds inspiration from their western roots and their eastern travels, creating evocative and playful prints on high-quality, natural interior textiles.
+The textile and design house was created in 2011 and now has offices in London and Singpaore, distribution agents in America, Australia, Ireland and Germany.
+Korla was formed to offer a new aesthetic of high design at an approachable price.
+The Anglo-American pair found inspiration from their western roots and their eastern travels, creating evocative and playful prints on high-quality, natural interior textiles.
 Bold colours, iconic motifs and strong patterns are coordinated across collections to give customers the ability and courage to mix, match and play with various prints to reflect their personality and taste.

 Ted Utoft grew up in a small town in the American Midwest before studying theatre and journalism at the University of Iowa.
 Upon graduating Ted ventured to China in 2004 where he worked as a journalist for nearly two years in both Beijing & Shanghai.
 He later came to Singapore to work as a qualitative market researcher and brand consultant finding out what makes Asian consumers tick.
-During his time in Singapore Ted worked with Flamingo and Asian Strategies, as well as overseeing a number of clients with his own consulting business, Ted Utoft Creative Consutling.
+During his time in Singapore Ted worked with Flamingo and Asian Strategies, as well as overseeing a number of clients with his own consulting business.
 Clients included major multinationals in consumer goods, alcohol, travel, insurance, finance, oil, telecommunications and entertainment.
-After more than five years of travelling the region for the marketing and branding industry he joined Jane to serve as Korla’s Executive Director.
+After more than five years of travelling the region for the marketing and branding industry he joined Jane to set up Korla.

-A London native like Jane, Juliet Haines had an interest in textiles early on – completing GCSE's and A levels in Textiles, Craft and Design.
+A London native, Juliet Haines had an early interest in textiles.
 With a BA in Business Management from the University of Newcastle Upon Tyne, Jules has over 9 year of marketing experience, with the majority of it at the UK's largest charity – Cancer Research UK.
 But all her work aside, she was never far from a sewing machine and has attended many creative courses such as upholstery, lampshade, and curtain making.
 As luck would have it she made a move to Singapore in late 2011 and by February 2012 she was interning at Korla.
 Jules' passion for the industry and her marketing experience quickly made her a member of the team, first as an Assistant Marketing Director in 2012 and our Director of Sales & Marketing by mid 2013.
-Jules returned to London in early 2013 to help set-up Korla's UK operations where she drives consumer and trade sales for Britain and increasingly beyond.
+Jules returned to London in early 2013 to help set-up Korla's UKoperations where she drives consumer and trade sales for Britain and increasingly beyond.